APurples/IMPOSTOR-CODENAME/README.md

 MAZ - Helped add in mid-song video cutscenes

-Credits to [Clowfoe](https://twitter.com/clowfoe) and his team Impostorm for making VS Impostor!
+Due to recent drama, the creator of VS Impostor will not be credited in this port because of his actions.

-Same goes to Denasu for his d'lowing remix mod!
+Credits to Denasu for making the D'lowing mod!

 There are more credits in the port, go to the credits section in the main menu to check everyone else out.